Certificate II in Telecommunications Technology

-This is a pre-apprenticeship program.
+This is a pre-vocational program.

 This program suits new entrants to the telecommunications industry wanting to learn and apply a range of skills in a varied work context, from installing to operating telecommunications equipment.